 - University of Dayton scholarships

 - Wilberforce University scholarships

 - Wittenberg University scholarships

-Many of these scholarship opportunities are yearly.
+Many of these scholarship opportunities are available annually.
 Please check deadlines before applying.

 - Anthony Muñoz Foundation Scholarship